 Bumper Races or National Hunt Flat Races

 Bumpers races are flat races over a minimum of 2 miles for horses bred for jumps racing.
-No obstacles are jumped and they are seen as building blocks and the first steps on a horses racing career.
+No obstacles are jumped, and they are seen as building blocks and the first steps in a horse’s racing career.

 Popular Questions